Canine obesity is one of the fastest-growing health problems seen in dogs today.

 You can often see the telltale signs of obesity in a dog, but sometimes it sneaks up on you.
-Gradual weight gain is not as noticeable when you see your dog on a daily basis.
+Gradual weight gain is not as noticeable when you see your dog daily.
 A friend or family member who is not often around your dog may notice a weight change.
 Other warning signs are exercise intolerance and apparent laziness.
-These could indicate a weight problem or other health issue.
+These could indicate a weight problem or other health issues.
 In any event, it is best to visit your vet if anything seems amiss.
-Also, be sure your dog goes to the vet for a wellness exam every 6-12 months.
+Be sure your dog goes to the vet for a wellness exam every 6-12 months.
 This is the best way for your vet to detect changes before there is a serious problem.

-If your dog needs to lose weight, or you just want to maintain his healthy weight, work with your vet to develop a weight management program.
+If your dog needs to lose weight or maintain his healthy weight, work with your vet to develop a weight management program.
 That program will consist mainly of a structured diet and an exercise plan.
-In addition, your vet will help you set up goals and schedule times for quick check-ups to monitor your dog’s progress.
-It will be helpful to weigh your dog on a regular basis – ideally every week or two.
-If you do not have the right scale at home, you can just stop by your vet’s office for this.
+Besides, your vet will help you set up goals and schedule times for quick check-ups to monitor your dog’s progress.
+It will be helpful to weigh your dog regularly – ideally every week or two.
+If you do not have the right scale at home, you can stop by your vet’s office for this.
 Many vet clinics have a scale in the lobby, so you can just run in and check the weight, free of charge.

 Weight loss for dogs is not a matter of willpower for the dog.
 You, however, may need to use willpower to resist those begging eyes.
 Remember, food is not love!

 For most dogs, the traditional diet-and-exercise plan does the trick.
 However, some dogs need an extra helping hand.
-These dogs might be candidates for a canine weight loss drug called Slentrol(dirlotapide).
+These dogs might be candidates for a canine weight loss drug called dirlotapide.

 Another way to boost your dog’s weight loss plan is to get involved with agility or another dog sport.
 You will be working with experts who want your dog to succeed but will not push him.
 In addition to losing weight, your dog will have a new skill.

 Feed your dog table scraps and human “junk food,” and you might as well be asking for weight gain.
 Dog food and treats that are high in calories may also pack on the pounds, depending on the dog.
 Your vet can help you choose the right food for your dog.
 In some cases, vets will prescribe a special low fat/high fiber diet that is not available “over the counter.”
-However, there are also many commercial diet that might work, including some holistic/natural diets.
+However, many commercial diets might work, including some holistic/natural diets.

-Dog treats should be significantly decreased for an overweight dog.
-Treats should never make up more than 10% of a dog’s diet, and that percentage should be decreased for weight loss.
-You will also need to change the type of treat you feed.
-No cheese, hot dog pieces or fatty commercial dog treats.
+It would help if you significantly decreased dog treats for an overweight dog.
+Treats should never make up more than 10% of a dog’s diet, and you should decrease that percentage for weight loss.
+You will also need to change the type of treats you feed.
+No cheese, hot dog pieces, or fatty commercial dog treats.
 Shop for dog treats that are low in calories.
 Better yet, give small pieces of carrots and apples as treats – many dogs really love them.